Choosing a Program

 When Should I Go?

 - Consider timing.
 Most students study away during their junior year (either a semester or a full academic year).
-Students wishing to go at another time will need to meet and discuss their plan with the Director of International Education and Study Away.

 - Are there certain classes you need to take at Williams that you need to be on campus for?
-If so that may help you determine the semester that is best to study away.
+If so, that may help you determine the semester that is best to study away.

 - Consider the academic calendar abroad.
 Some programs overlap with the U.S. summer calendar, especially in the southern hemisphere.